adjust/windows_sdk/README.md

 http://www.adjust.com/callback?key=value&foo=bar
 ```

-It should be mentioned that we support a variety of placeholders like
+We should mention that we support a variety of placeholders like
-`{win_adid}` that can be used as parameter values.
-In the resulting callback
+`{win_adid}` that are usuable as parameter values.
+In the resulting callback,
-this placeholder would be replaced with the Windows Advertising Id of the current device.
+this placeholder would be replaced with the Windows Advertising ID of the current device.
-Also note that we don't store any of your custom parameters, but only append
+You should also note that we do not store any of your custom parameters, but only append
 them to your callbacks.
 If you haven't registered a callback for an event,
 these parameters won't even be read.